hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_mudchanatongsuk.rst

 How to use this submodule
 #########################

-This submodule contains two public methods.
+This submodule contains three public methods.
 One for estimating the parameters of the model using training data, and the second method is for calculating the final optimal portfolio weights using evaluation data.

 Step 1: Model fitting